 There are more than 50 types of HRT available: HRT can be given orally (tablets), transdermally (through the skin); subcutaneously (a long-lasting implant); or vaginally.

-- Oestrogen-alone HRT is normally prescribed to women who have had their womb removed (hysterectomy).
-The benefits of all HRTs are derived from oestrogen; progestogen is only necessary to protect the womb lining
+- Estrogen-alone HRT is normally prescribed to women who have had their womb removed (hysterectomy).
+The benefits of all HRTs are derived from estrogen; progestogen is only necessary to protect the womb lining

-- In continuous combined therapy HRT (CCT) combinations of an oestrogen and progestogen are prescribed continuously to achieve period-free HRT.
+- In continuous combined therapy HRT (CCT) combinations of an estrogen and progestogen are prescribed continuously to achieve period-free HRT.
 Usually, women start on cyclical HRT and change to CCT later

 - Tibolone is a synthetic form of period-free HRT which may have similar benefits to CCT.
 It is taken continuously in tablet form

 - Long cycle HRT uses a formulation which causes withdrawal bleeds every three months instead of every month, and is most suited to women who suffer side effects when taking a progestogen.
 Its safety in long-term use with regard to the lining of the womb is questionable